seg/2016-ml-contest/README.md

 ## Find out more about the contest

+If you intend to enter this contest, I suggest you check [the open issues](https://github.com/seg/2016-ml-contest/issues) and read through  [the closed issues](https://github.com/seg/2016-ml-contest/issues?q=is%3Aissue+is%3Aclosed) too.
+There's some good info in there.

 To find out more please read the article in [the October issue](http://library.seg.org/toc/leedff/35/10) or read the manuscript in the [`tutorials-2016`](https://github.com/seg/tutorials-2016) repo.